Exploring the Null Results in the Direct Detection Experiments, $(g-2)_\ell$ and Neutrino Mass in an Extended $U(1)_{L_\mu-L_\tau}$ Model Constrained through the $Z\to\ell^+\ell^-$ Decays: Introduction

+The observation of neutrino oscillations~\cite{Super-Kamiokande:1998kpq} is another remarkable evidence of some NP beyond the SM.
+Experiments show a peculiar mixing pattern~(close to maximal between the $2^{\rm nd}$ and $3^{\rm rd}$ generations, and minimal between the $1^{\rm st}$ and $3^{\rm rd}$) with extremely light mass eigenstates~($\sim\mathcal{O}(10^{-2})$ eV) in the neutrino sector.
+Thus, due to its $\mu-\tau$ flavor symmetry, $U(1)_{L_\mu-L_\tau}$-extension is particularly useful to address the neutrino mixing parameters~\cite{Xing:2015fdg}.
+Therefore, the considered particle spectrum can be extended with three heavy right-handed neutrinos~(RHNs) to generate non-zero tiny neutrino masses and mixing among the lepton flavors through the Type-I seesaw mechanism~\cite{Minkowski:1977sc, Yanagida:1980xy,Mohapatra:1979ia,Schechter:1980gr}.
+The $U(1)_{L_\mu-L_\tau}$ symmetry breaking scale plays a significant role in explaining the neutrino oscillation data.

 The rest of the paper has been organized as follows.
 Sec.~\ref{sec:2} presents a detailed discussion on the kinetic mixing in a generic $\mathcal{G}_{\rm SM}\otimes U(1)_X$ theory, followed by an explicit calculation of the loop-induced kinetic mixing terms.
 The extended $U(1)_{L_\mu-L_\tau}$ framework leading to a vanishing DM-electron and DM-quark scattering amplitude has been introduced in Sec.~\ref{sec:3} along with the associated experimental and theoretical constraints on the considered NP parameters.
 The phenomenology of a viable DM candidate has been explored in Sec.~\ref{sec:4}, while the Sec.~\ref{sec:5} has been dedicated to constraining the NP Yukawa couplings as well as the $U(1)_{L_\mu-L_\tau}$ gauge parameters through the $Z\to\ell^+\ell^-$ decays.
-The BSM contributions to the lepton anomalous magnetic moments have been elaborated in Sec.~\ref{sec:6}, followed by the conclusion in Sec.~\ref{sec:7}.
+The BSM contributions to the lepton anomalous magnetic moments have been elaborated in Sec.~\ref{sec:6}.
+Sec.~\ref{sec:neu} explains the origin of small neutrino masses and mixing angles, followed by the conclusion in Sec.~\ref{sec:7}.